Byron/depot/src/md/lang.md

 * Currently only within OSX infrastructure.
 We will see when exactly there will be open-source implementations.
 After all, a language is just as useful as the libraries it can use, and currently, this seems to be whatever is available in the `objc` world

+### Notes

+* So far, the nicest language I have seen, easy to learn, save and fast.
+Unfortunately, it is a bit too early to use it for anything but OSX/IOS development.

 ## Dart